Endangered wildlife species in India

 Blackbuck – The Beautiful Antelope

-The only existing member of the genus Antelope is also known as Blackbuck.
-They are found in countries like India, Nepal.
+he only existing member of the genus Antelope is also known as Blackbuck.
+They are found in countries like India, and Nepal.
 More precisely, the antelope found in India is known as Blackbuck.
 This graceful endangered animal was mostly found in the plain regions of India.

 Blackbuck is popular since the early time, even before the time of independence in India.
 Many of our religious stories also reflect the presence of this beautiful species from ancient times.
-This herbivores animal is considered as one of the fastest running animals.
+This herbivore animal is considered one of the fastest running animals.

 Factors for the species to become extinct are as follows